Aditi-Srivastav/Aditi-Srivastav/README.md

-# Hi there! 👋 I'm Aditi Srivastava,
+# Hi there!
+I'm Aditi Srivastava 👋
 Welcome to my Github Repositry
 I'm a 3rd-year B.Tech Computer Science student at AKTU, Lucknow.
 I have a strong interest in Data Analysis and Web Development, and I love exploring new technologies and solving problems through code.
 🌟 About Me